 A high percentage of the community land categorised as 'wetlands and watercourse' within the Rockdale LGA are located within areas of the LEP 2011 identified as SP2 (easement for the F6 Corridor) or REP No. 33 - Cooks Cove (employment lands development).
 Therefore there is a high likelihood of these areas being subject to large scale infrastructure development within the lifetime of this plan.
-TheTable 18 - Wetland and Watercourses - Current and Future Permitted Uses, included at the end of this section applies to normal Council care, control and management of these areas, but not necessarily in the case of a large scale, state government lead infrastructure initiatives developed within these areas.
+The Table 18 - Wetland and Watercourses - Current and Future Permitted Uses, included at the end of this section applies to normal Council care, control and management of these areas, but not necessarily in the case of a large scale, state government lead infrastructure initiatives developed within these areas.

 The Rockdale LGA is a low land coastal area; as such the watercourses and wetlands are highly saline located near the mouth of the Cooks and Georges' Rivers flowing into historic Botany Bay.
-The Council area is highly urbanised and the natural environment has experienced significant human impact for over 200 years.
-Thus, the wetlands and watercourses that remain are highly impacted and only small areas of remnant ecological communities remain intact.
+The wetlands and watercourses that remain are highly impacted and only small areas of remnant ecological communities remain intact.

-Rockdale City Council's wetland areas cover 35.1 Hectares and 19.05 Hectares of the wetlands (or 54 %) would be considered to be degraded to highly degraded due to fragmentation, isolation and the impacts from urban development (pollution, infrastructure, encroachment and weed invasion).
+Former Rockdale City Council's wetland areas cover 35.1 Hectares and 19.05 Hectares of the wetlands (or 54 %) would be considered to be degraded to highly degraded due to fragmentation, isolation and the impacts from urban development (pollution, infrastructure, encroachment and weed invasion).